 Seattle Great Wheel

 The Seattle Great Wheel is a can’t-miss icon that speaks to the fun-loving nature of the city’s residents.
-One of the biggest Ferris wheels in the US, the Seattle Great Wheel features enclosed gondolas that afford spectacular coastal views.
-It stands above 175 feet (53 meters) and weighs in at more than a quarter of a million pounds.
+One of the biggest Ferris wheels in North America, the Seattle Great Wheel features enclosed gondolas that afford spectacular coastal views.
+At its highest point, it stands at 175 feet (53 meters), lit up with 500,000 lights that shine over downtown and Elliott Bay.

 Located at 1301 Alaskan Way, at the end of Pier 57 on Seattle’s waterfront, the Seattle Great Wheel boasts 42 climate-controlled gondolas, each of which can carry up to eight passengers; a luxe VIP gondola with red leather seats and a glass floor seats four.
 During the summer, ride times are between 12 and 20 minutes due to the time needed to load and unload larger crowds; during winter, the ride usually lasts 10 to 15 minutes.